PERSIMUNE/MAIT/README.md

 # MAIT - medical artificial intelligence toolbox

 ## Introduction
 Welcome to the MAIT repository!
 This pipeline, implemented in Python, is designed to streamline your machine learning workflows using Jupyter Notebooks.
 It is compatible with both Windows and Linux operating systems.
 This repository also includes several tutorial notebooks to help you get started quickly.
 You can also refer to the `MANUAL` of MAIT for documentation.
+To overview MAIT's unique features and capabilities, we highly recommend reading the [MAIT preprint](https://arxiv.org/abs/2501.04547) on arXiv.
+If you use MAIT in your research, please remember to cite it in your publications.

 ## How to Use